Curriculum and Instruction

 In Partnership with Regional Community Colleges

-- The 2+2 Program is cohort-based* beginning each fall semester.
+The program is cohort-based beginning each fall semester.
+Coursework schedules are

 A cohort is the group of students who begin and complete the program together.